DrSwad/vscode-cpp-class-completion/README.md

 1. Get suggestions for long and complex nested class names based on a few typed keys.
 2. Customize the keymaps for each class according to your own preference.
 3. Support for variable number of template parameters.
-Just exclude the parameter key from the keymap, and you can then define the number of parameters after pressing that key.
+Just exclude the parameter key from the keymap in settings, and you can then define the number of parameters everytime after pressing that key.
 For example, if the character `t` is mapped in the following way - `{"t": {"class": "tuple"}}`, then typing `t3iii` will show `tuple<int, int, int>` as a suggestion.
 4. Support for numbers as template parameters.
 For example, in the default settings, typing `ai2` will show `array<int, 2>` as a suggestion.

 ## Requirements